SofianeHamlaoui/i3-Polybar-showdesktop-module/README.md

 - [Happiness](https://github.com/SofianeHamlaoui)

 ## How does it work

-This module works when you click on the Polybar icons,
+This module works when you click on the Polybar icons, means :

 ### Left Click :
 that moves the selected windows to scratchpad ```move scratchpad ``` using ``` i3-msg ```